chriszf/datascience/README.md

 ...

 Which is unfortunately why we can't use it.
 The features for storing and indexing the data are amazing, but for our nefarious purposes, the inability to run it in a multi-user environment is a bit of a deal breaker.
 For most purposes, 'faster' and 'realtime' are strictly better, so exporting our data to HDF5, processing it, then reloading it into a database that can integrate with an online dashboard has two steps too many.
 Instead, we're going to load our data into a database that can cope with being a data store for our application as well as a platform for our analysis, hence MongoDB.
-This guide will be focused on this first step, extracting our data from its source and moving it somewhere manageable.
+This guide will be focused on this process, extracting our data from its source and moving it somewhere manageable.

 ## The Process
-The process will be broken up into three parts,
+The process will be broken up into three parts, assessing our data, reading our data, then writing our data to our data store.

+### Part One - Assessing our Data
+The first step is to take a look at the data we have and decide what we want out of it.
+The MSD includes a lot of metadata about each song, but it also includes a lot of heavily-processed audio data per song.
+In theory, some of this information could be used to reconstruct the original song, or at least, an approximation thereof, but that's another story altogether.

+Because we want to build a recommendation engine, we need to collect information that may tell us things about user's tastes.
+This includes obvious 'features' of a song, like genre and artist.
+It may also include surprising things, like BPM, danceability and song length, things which may only emerge after analysis is done.
+(Potentially our users could be divided cleanly, separating the world into those who like long dubstep songs and those who don't.)

+Starting with the full [field list](http://labrosa.ee.columbia.edu/millionsong/pages/example-track-description), there are a few pieces of information which seem like a good idea to grab right off the bat.

+* `artist_name` - The artist name
+* `title` - The song title
+* `year` - The year of the song's release
+* `release` - The album the song is generally considered to be from
+* `artist_mbid` - A guid for this song from the musicbrainz service.
+* `song_id` - A guid for this song from the EchoNest service.
+* `track_id` - A guid for this song (as a track) from the EchoNest service.

+After that, there are a few fields which are useful in terms of organization, basically user-applied categories from different music services:

+* `artist_mbtags` - user applied tags from musicbrainz
+* `artist_terms` - 'terms' from echonest, another source of tags
+* `artist_terms_freq` - the frequency with which those tags are applied
+* `artist_terms_weight` - something?
+(FIGURE THIS OUT)

+The next couple are statements about the musical nature of the song, what mode is it in, what key is it in.
+Some statements are calculated from the audio data itself, not extracted from the original score, so they come with a confidence number.

+* `duration` - song length
+* `key` - the estimated key of a song
+* `key_confidence` - confidence of the estimated key
+* `mode` - song mode, major or minor
+* `mode_confidence` - confidence of the estimated mode
+* `tempo` - estimated song tempo in BPM
+* `time_signature` - estimate of the number of beats per bar
+* `time_signature_confidence` - confidence of the estimated time signature

+The last few numbers are calculated as aggregates of the statements from the previous statements.
+They're machine estimates of subjective ideas.
+They are potentially useful for reducing a song to a fingerprint, and we'll include them here.

+* `danceability` - an algorithmic estimation of the song's danceability
+* `energy` - 'energy from a listener's point of view', unknown but potentially interesting
+* `loudness` - overall loudness of a track in decibels
+* `song_hotttness` - a measure of a song's social/online activity, at the time the dataset was created

+We'll also need a sense of user ratings for the tracks we're analyzing.
+These aren't part of the primary MSD dataset, these come from the taste profile subset.
+This dataset is very simple, it is a single file with three fields separated by tabs

+* `user_id` - a guid representing a user
+* `song` - the EchoNest Song ID for the song in question
+* `play_count` - the number of times the song has been played by that user

+This data will be packed into two collections in mongo: one with a single document per song, containing all the fields we have highlighted above.
+The second collection will be for users, each document containing the user id and a subdocument containing each song and their play counts.